 Forklift-related injuries are incredibly costly for employers, between worker’s compensation and medical costs to lost time on the job and even lawsuits.
 It’s no wonder that many human-operated machines are being phased out in favor of AGVs to improve workplace safety and efficiency.

-Automatic Guided Vehicle Safety
+Warehouse Automated Guided Vehicle Safety

-Roger Bostleman, project manager in the Intelligent Systems Division at National Institute of Standards and Technology says the AGVs have onboard technology that can mitigate the risk to pedestrian employees.
-Bostleman, an industry expert, said some of the safety capabilities AGVs offer include three-dimensional sensors and algorithms that provide industrial vehicles with information about potential collisions.
+While human-operated vehicles rely on the operator being attentive, using good judgment, and reacting quickly to obstacles and interferences around them, AGVs use technology to automate this process.
+According to Roger Bostelman, Project Manager in the Intelligent Systems Division at National Institute of Standards and Technology, “AGVs have onboard technology that can mitigate the risk to pedestrian employees.”
+Some of the safety capabilities include three-dimensional sensors paired with algorithms that provide the vehicles with information to help avoid potential collisions.

-The safety standard Bostelman refers to is ANSI B56.5.
+The safety standard Bostelman refers to is ANSI B56.5¹.
 These protocols were developed under the American National Standards Institute (ANSI) canvass method and approved by ANSI in 2012.
 The standard is a guide to safety requirements for system suppliers, manufacturers, purchasers and users in the design, construction, application, operation and maintenance of unmanned guided industrial vehicles and automated functions of manned industrial vehicles.